 David: "I said it the first time.
 I was missing the queen."

 I pondered this a little longer and then finally figured out that he had 10 diamonds!!
-All that was missing was the queen.
+All that was missing between him and dummy was the queen.
 He meant it literally.

 Next time someone tells you they are missing the queen, maybe you'll think of this one.
 Incidentally, I recall having a 10-card suit only twice in my life.
 The odds are that you will get a 10-card suit about once every 59,000 deals.
 So, if you play 3 sessions a week (say 72 deals) and every week -- that is 3,744 deals a year.
 That would mean a 10-card suit every 16 years or so.